Train Large, Deploy Compact: Structured Compression for Compact Low-Rank Adaptation: Methods

 \subsection{PrunedLoRA}

 In this part, we propose our structured pruning strategy, termed \textit{PrunedLoRA}.
-Inspired by \textit{Motivation} 1, we dynamically prune adapters $\mA$ and $\mB$ from high-parameter spaces.
+Inspired by \emph{Motivation 1}, we dynamically prune adapters $\mA$ and $\mB$ from high-parameter spaces.

-Different from prior work such as AdaLoRA~\citep{zhang2023adalora}, which enforces an average rank budget and dynamically selects ranks from a small predefined set (e.g., $\{2,4,8\}$).
-It always restricts the rank of the updated weight in low-rank spaces.
+Different from prior work such as AdaLoRA~\citep{zhang2023adalora}, which enforces an average rank budget and dynamically selects ranks from a small predefined set, our method allows training to start in a more expressive adapter space and only imposes the final compact rank after pruning.
 Besides, structurally pruning the columns and rows of a full weight matrix causes high computational overhead, as we highlight in Eq. (\ref{eq:taylor_expansion}).
-However, with \textit{Motivation} 2, we can efficiently detect the row-wise and column-wise correlation by pruning the low-rank spaces of $\mA$ and $\mB$ together.
-With the goal of reducing the rank of the matrix, structured pruning of the decomposed sub-modules would be more efficient.
+However, with \emph{Motivation 2}, we can efficiently detect the row-wise and column-wise correlation by pruning the low-rank spaces of $\mA$ and $\mB$ together.
+With the goal of reducing the rank of the matrix, structured pruning of the decomposed sub-modules is more efficient.

 With the standard argument in Sec~\ref{sec_pruning}, the pruning problem for low-rank adaptation $\mA$ and $\mB$ is

 Here, the mask $\mathcal{M}_s$ simultaneously controls the column sparsity of $\mB$ and the row sparsity of $\mA$.
 Consequently, the Hessian estimates $\widehat{\mH}_\mA$ and $\widehat{\mH}_\mB$ are computed with different purposes: to capture the column-wise correlations of $\mB$ and the row-wise correlations of $\mA$, respectively.
 Following the standard derivation in Sec ~\ref{sec_pruning}, our pruning strategy for reducing high-rank matrices $\mA$ and $\mB$ to a low-rank adaptation begins by determining the optimal pruning mask via